likhithIonic/Starter_app_part-6/README.md

 ![Appflow](images/img6_5.png)<br><br>

-Now, in the device or simulator in which you installed the apk, if you can loose the focus or close and re -open the application you should be able to see the update in form of Live updates.
+Now, in the device or simulator in which you installed the apk, if you can lose the focus or close and re -open the application you should be able to see the update in  form of Live updates.

-**Note: It might take few seconds to fetch the live update.**
+**Note: It might take a few seconds to fetch the live update.**

 Voila!
-You have successfull deployed a Live update and you can start leveraging the potential of the powerful Ionic Appflow!
+You have successfully deployed a Live update and you can start leveraging the potential of the powerful Ionic Appflow!

 You can use this repository to compare your starter project and make changes if necessary.